-Only when you are present at the A Rong Tren village school, belonging to the A Ngo Kindergarten, Dakrong district, can you fully see the hardships of the teachers here.
-The hardship is not in taking care of the children but in constantly having to clean up coal dust.
-Located right on the first section of National Highway 15D connecting the Ho Chi Minh Road, the West branch, to the La Lay International Border Gate, the A Rong Tren school often has to endure the dust that flies into the classrooms in the dry season or the mud and dirt in the rainy season due to the coal dust caused by heavy trucks transporting from the La Lay International Border Gate to the province's interior through this area.
+Only when you are present at the A Rong Tren village school belonging to the A Ngo Kindergarten, Dakrong district, can you see the hard work of the teachers here.
+The hard work is not in taking care of the children but in constantly having to clean up coal dust.
+Located right on the first section of National Highway 15D connecting the West branch of Ho Chi Minh Road to La Lay International Border Gate, the A Rong Tren school often has to endure the thick dust blowing into the classrooms in the dry season or being muddy and dirty in the rainy season because of the coal dust caused by heavy trucks transporting from La Lay International Border Gate to the province's interior through this area.

 Teacher Ho Thi Hong Lai was upset: “During the dry season, the hot sun, along with the Lao wind blowing up, causes fine dust from the coal transportation to fly into every corner of the classroom, sticking to the children's toys and personal belongings.
-Every day we have to clean and wipe the dust 2-3 times, sometimes on strong windy days we have to close the doors to teach, but that makes the children very uncomfortable and fussy, very miserable.
-Not only that, because the school is located right at a 3-way intersection, opposite are shops, so during rush hour, there are often a large number of coal container trucks stopping and dumping, causing noise, chaos, and traffic safety problems.”
+Every day we have to clean and wipe the dust 2-3 times, sometimes on strong windy days we have to close the doors to teach, but that makes the children very uncomfortable and cry, it's very miserable.
+Not only that, because the school is located right at a 3-way intersection, opposite are shops, so during rush hour there are often a large number of coal container trucks stopping and dumping, causing noise, chaos, and traffic insecurity."

-As a teacher at A Ngo Kindergarten whose house is located at km 2 of National Highway 15D right next to the coal offloading area, teacher Nguyen Thi Hoai said that the school has 7 campuses, with 3 campuses located close to National Highway 15D, which is currently being seriously affected by the transportation of coal through this area.
+As a teacher at A Ngo Kindergarten whose house is located at km 2 of National Highway 15D right next to the coal loading and unloading yard, teacher Nguyen Thi Hoai said that the school has 7 campuses, with 3 campuses located close to National Highway 15D, which is currently being seriously affected by the transportation of coal through this area.

 Ms. Ho Thi Hong Lai at A Rong Tren Kindergarten has to clean utensils 2-3 times a day but coal dust still sticks to them - Photo: Le Truong

-“On this route, especially the section connecting the Ho Chi Minh Highway West branch to La Lay International Border Gate, from around 8-9am onwards, long lines of heavy trucks rush towards the border gate to receive coal from Laos, and from around 3pm until late at night, these trucks return, so the traffic on the road is almost always crowded with tractor-trailers, heavy trucks carrying coal and some other goods passing through.
+“On this route, especially the section connecting the West branch of Ho Chi Minh Road to La Lay International Border Gate, from around 8-9am onwards, long lines of heavy trucks are running towards the border gate to receive coal from Laos, and from around 3pm until late at night, these trucks return, so traffic on the road is almost always crowded with tractor-trailers and heavy trucks carrying coal and some other goods passing through.

 As for me, every day when I go to class to teach, I suffer from coal dust, when I come home, coal dust turns my life upside down, so I am really worried.
-When it is sunny, the dust flies suffocatingly, and in the rainy season, in front of the coal loading yard, vehicles go in and out continuously, dragging mud and coal dust onto the road, making the road slippery and muddy, making it very dangerous to travel.
-Not only that, the road is full of curves, but these vehicles drive very fast, honking loudly, causing noise and extremely unsafe traffic."
+In the sun, the dust flies suffocatingly, in the rainy season, in front of the coal loading yard, vehicles go in and out continuously, dragging mud and coal dust onto the road, making the road slippery and muddy, making it very dangerous to travel.
+Not only that, the road is full of curves, but these vehicles drive very fast, honk loudly, causing noise and extremely unsafe traffic."

-This situation is not only my family's but also many households in this area have to live in fear and anxiety about their health, especially the elderly and children.
+This situation is not only my family's but also many households in this area have to live in a state of anxiety and worry about their health, especially the elderly and children.
 We have also reported it many times to the local authorities and businesses, but up to now this situation has not been resolved or handled," Ms. Linh said indignantly.

 Not only Ms. Linh's family, many households living along National Highway 15D in the communes of A Ngo, A Bung, Ta Rut... are also in the same situation because their lives are seriously affected by environmental pollution from coal transportation activities from Laos to Vietnam.